gognambiar/TwitterAnalyticsDashboardApp-Android/readme.md

 Android App which contacts Node JS backend.

+The NodeJS file is placed in nodejsfile folder.

 User is given an option to enter a topic of their choice.
 When the Analyze button is clicked the App calls a NodeJS Server REST written in backend to fetch the required details.
 These details are then put in graphs to give a visual analysis done.

 Type of Analysis done -